namecheap/ilc/docs/stepbystep/react/lesson1.md

 ## Configuring ILC to handle new app

-In this step we're gonna use our public demo website and "[Develop right at "production"](../../develop_at_production.md)" ILC feature to complete the task.
+In this step we're gonna use our public demo website and "[Develop in production](../../develop_in_production.md)" ILC feature to complete the task.
 We will do it for the sake of simplicity only.
 However you can achieve pretty the same results using ILC that you run locally.